 Top Tips For Your Visit to Kranj, Slovenia

 We have a few additional tips and travel hacks for your best trip to Slovenia!

 Where To Stay in Kranj

 As we mentioned, during our visit to Kranj, we were housesitting with Trusted Housesitters.
 However, for those who prefer staying in traditional accommodations, there are many hotels to choose from in – or close to – the Kranj city center as well as great Airbnb Apartments!

 - Don’t forget to pack a pair of lightweight and comfortable travel shoes.
 I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- You will also want to travel with a great day bag to organize all of your essential everyday travel items!
+- Whether you travel with a backpack or suitcase, you will also want a great day bag to organize all of your essential everyday travel items!

 Discovering More Of Slovenia?
 Super!
-We’ve got you covered from the cities of Maribor, Piran and Ljubljana to the amazing Slovenian Caves and Fairytale Castles In Slovenia and much more in our detailed travel guides of Slovenia!
+We’ve got you covered from the cities of Maribor, Piran and Ljubljana to amazing Scenic Viewpoints, incredible Slovenian Caves and Fairytale Castles.
+Read even more with all our detailed Travel Guides of Slovenia!